-Look for a mist which contains glycerol, an ingredient which can help to lock in humidity, and spray it on anytime your complexion wants quenching through the day.
-Try Burt's Bees Hydrating Facial Mist, an option which works on bare skin or over makeup.
+Look for a mist containing glycerol, an ingredient that can help lock in humidity, and spray it on anytime your complexion wants quenching through the day.
+Try Burt's Bees Hydrating Facial Mist, an option that works on bare skin or over makeup.

-Taking a long, hot shower feels good when you are cold, but it will leads to even drier skin.
-It is best to keep showers short and warm in the winter, states Dr. Ingleton.
-Once you hop out, she proposes doubling up on humidity by applying a moderate layer of body oil followed by a rich body cream or lotion.
+Taking a long, hot shower feels good when cold, but it will lead to even drier skin.
+It is best to keep batteries short and warm in the winter, states Dr. Ingleton.
+Once you hop out, she proposes doubling up on humidity by applying an intermediate layer of body oil followed by a rich body cream or lotion.

-It is critical to do that whilst the skin is a bit moist to aid the moisturizers penetrate, she explains.
+She explains that it is critical to do that while the skin is a bit moist to aid the moisturizers to penetrate.

 A mask, such as Burt's Bees Hydrating Overnight Mask, is excellent for your skin and may serve as weekly that'll help you unwind.
 Consider itself care at a tube.
-Masks are helpful because they're occlusive, which means they forcefully introduce the hydrating ingredients into the skin, states Vivian Shi, a physician and assistant professor in the University of Arizona.
-A mask is similar to saran wrap, so it prevents things from heading out and pushes things in.
+Masks are helpful because they're occlusive, which means they forcefully introduce the hydrating ingredients into the skin, states Vivian Shi, a physician and assistant professor at the University of Arizona.
+A mask is similar to saran wrap, preventing things from heading out and pushing things in.

-To turn the masking time into a calming experience, have a seat, then do some deep breathing for 10 minutes whilst the product is resting on your face.
+To turn the masking time into a calming experience, have a seat, then do some deep breathing for 10 minutes while the product is resting on your face.

-We know, it is so tempting, but don't.
-When it is dry, you would like to lick your lips, but saliva has enzymes which break down lips further.
+We know it is so tempting but don't.
+When it is dry, you would like to lick your lips, but saliva has enzymes that break down lips further.
 It is a vicious cycle, explains Dr. Shi.